 SECTION 7.
-An award of first base granted to a batter who, during the time at bat, receives four pitches outside the strike zone (see 7-5).
+An award of first base granted to a batter who, during the time at bat, receives four pitches outside the strike zone (see 7-5) or following a signal from the defensive team's head coach to the umpire that the coach intends to intentionally walk the batter.